 How our sales work:

 For safety’s sake, our plant sales are online.
 Here’s what to do:

 - Go to our Shop and pick out your plants.
-We will have a link to the shop here.

 - If you have trouble checking out, email your order to wildoneskeweenaw at gmail.com.